Jazz Newsby Rocco Stilo

 The three long untitled pieces on the self-released Idiomatic feature almost 80 minutes of studio improvised music by Sandy Ewen (guitar) and Weasel Walter (drums & live electronics).
 Sandy Ewen, on stage since 2004, plays effects pedals and a prepared guitar with ordinary objects.
 Recorded in september 2017.

-Recorded in two sessions (january and december 1958), firstly released in 1964 by Prestige, and now restored by Italian label Wax Love, The Believer documents three studio recordings by John Coltrane.
+Recorded in two sessions (january and december 1958), firstly released in 1964 by Prestige, and now restored by Italian label Wax Love, The Believer documents three recorded in studio by John Coltrane.
 The tenorist led Red Garland (piano), Paul Chambers (bass), three different drummers (Arthur Taylor, Larry Ritchie and Louis Hayes) and trumpetists Donald Byrd and Freddie Hubbard, performing three pieces: the 14-minute title track, originally composed by McCoy Tyner, the 11-minute Nakatini Serenade, composed by veteran trumpeter Cal Massey (who recorded in january 1961 Blues To Coltrane), and the 5-minute Do I Love You Because You're Beautiful? (from Richard Rodgers and Oscar Hammerstein II's Cinderella).
-The re-release adds other two studio recordings: the 7-minute Filidia, composed by Ray Draper, and the 7-minute reworking of Sonny Rollins' Paul's Pal.
+The re-release adds other two recorded in studio: the 7-minute Filidia, composed by Ray Draper, and the 7-minute reworking of Sonny Rollins' Paul's Pal.
 These bonus tracks see Draper on tuba and Gil Coggins on piano, and were recorded before (december 1957).

 Mats Gustafsson's Fire! comes back with The Hands (Rune Grammofon, 2018), on which the reedist, on various saxes and electronics, leads drummer Andreas Werlin and bassist Johan Berthling in seven new pieces, featuring a compromise between heavy rock and jazz improvisations.
 Recorded in may 2017.